GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/PREINSTALL.md

 Changing the state field of a completed document's status from `COMPLETED` to anything else will retrigger the extension for that document.

+### Custom RAG Hook

+If you specify a a RAG (Retrieval Augmentation Generation) hook URL during installation, the extension will call this endpoint to obtain additional data for the prompt.
+You may specify an API key for your hook, which will be passed in the `x-api-key` header.
+You should also specify input and output fields for the RAG hook, as comma separated lists.

+The input fields will be extracted from the document and passed in the body of the request to the RAG endpoint, whereas the response body will be filtered for the output fields, and these will be made available as handlebars variables when the extension creates the prompt for Gemini.

+#### Example

+Suppose we configure the extension with `RAG_HOOK_URL=https://movieAPI.com/search`, `RAG_HOOK_INPUT_FIELDS=query` and `RAG_HOOK_OUTPUT_FIELDS=searchResult`, and our prompt is `PROMPT=Tell about the following actors in this movie {{searchResult}}`.

+The extension will call the RAG hook, extract the string `searchResult` from the JSON body of the response, and substitute it into the prompt it later calls Gemini with.

+This can be combined with the existing substitution directly from firestore document fields.

 ## Additional Setup

 Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project.